Shivapuri Baba is one of the rarest flowering, especially in India, where so many idiots pretend to be Mahatmas.Osho

 One who has no inner desire of seeking God cannot find a God Realized Guru.
 They are under the influence of bad habits like laziness, ignorance, and ego.
 That is why the journey towards God is affected.
 If one has intense desire, he can find a God Realized Guru.Shivapuri Baba

-- Long Pilgrimage: The Life and Teaching of Sri Govindananda Bharati – Book by John G. Bennett and Thakur Lal Manandhar
+- Long Pilgrimage: The Life and Teaching of Sri Govinananda Bharati – Book by J. G. Bennett and Thakur Lal Manandhar

 - Right Living: Teachings of Shri Prabhu Shivapuri Baba – Book by YB Shrestha Malla